 Highways England carried out the first phase of the planned improvement works for this roundabout.
 That scheme was called the A40 Over Roundabout western approach widening and completed in March 2015.
 This consisted of widening the A40 eastbound approach to three lanes to allow a dedicated right turn lane, and also widening the roundabout carriageway on the northern side.
 A pedestrian crossing was moved to a better location and the lighting was improved within the vicinity of the works.

-The following junctions along the route have been identified for improvement.
+The following junctions along the route were identified for improvement:

 - A40 Roundabout - general: The addition of a third circulatory lane within the roundabout.

 The overarching goal is to provide a free flowing link for traffic along the currently heavily congested A40 roundabout.

 The key objectives have been identified as:

 - Reduce journey times, for all users as well, on the A40 between Highnam Roundabout / Longford Roundabout / Gloucester City Centre.

 - Improve journey time reliability on the A40 between Highnam Roundabout / Longford Roundabout / Gloucester City Centre.

 - Improve the connectivity and capacity of the strategic road network between the Forest of Dean and Gloucester / Cheltenham / Tewkesbury / the M5.